cavinsaravanan/The-FIRST-Devil-s-Dictionary/dictionary.md

 **Primary Driver (n):** Student driver that typically controls the movement of the robot.
 May or may not actually know what the buttons do.~BL0X3R

+**Programming Issue (n.):** A term used by the mechanical team to explain any problem they don't yet understand.~UnaffiliatedOpinion

 # Q
 **Question Box (n.):** Obscure square of tape on the floor, often but not always near the scoring table.
 Used to ~~yell at~~discuss a call with the Head Referee.~EricH